GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 - `.tsv`
 - `.xlsx`

 The datasets are further organized according to the thematic groups listed above.
-These files represent the complete and machine-readable versions of the catalog.
+These files represent the complete versions of each thematic catalog.

 ---

 ### 2. `catalog-files/`
-These files are simplified summaries of each dataset catalogue.

-These files are designed for quick exploration and overview purposes.
+This folder contains simplified summaries of each dataset catalogue, designed to facilitate quick exploration and provide a concise overview of the available datasets.

 ---

 ### 3. `docs/`
 This folder provides detailed documentation supporting the dataset catalog.
 It includes:

 - **Methodological description**
-  Explanation of how datasets were collected, including search period and search strategies, and selection criteria used to include datasets in the catalog.
+  Overview of how datasets were identified and collected, including the search period, search strategies, and the criteria used for dataset selection and inclusion in the catalog.

 - **Column reference guide**
-  Detailed descriptions of each column in the dataset catalog, clarifying meaning, units (where applicable).
+  Detailed descriptions of each column in the dataset catalog, clarifying meaning and units (where applicable).

 This documentation ensures transparency, reproducibility, and consistent interpretation of the dataset structure.